PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

-\paragraph*{Proposal Network} The network $\mathcal{P}_1$ outputs the gripper displacement $\Delta \vec x_1$ at the specified point $p_1$.
-It was in a cVAE \cite{cortes2015advances} structure with 32 hidden dims, in which the encoder maps $f_{s}$, $f_{p_1}$ and $f_{M_1}$ into Gaussian noise $z\in \mathbb{R}^{32}$ and the decoder reconstruct them.
-It's the same for $P_2$ except that it receives and reconstructs gripper orientation $\Vec{\theta}_2$.
+The Proposal Network \( \mathcal{P}_1 \) is designed to output the gripper displacement \( \Delta \vec{x}_1 \) at the specified contact point \( p_1 \).
+It utilizes a conditional Variational Autoencoder (cVAE) architecture \cite{cortes2015advances} with 32 hidden dimensions.
+Within this structure, the encoder maps the feature vectors \( f_{o} \), \( f_{p_1} \), and \( f_{M_1} \) into a Gaussian noise vector \( z \in \mathbb{R}^{32} \), which the decoder then reconstructs.
+Similarly, \( \mathcal{P}_2 \) operates with the same architecture but is focused on receiving and reconstructing the gripper orientation \( \vec{\theta}_2 \).